awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.UsingDashboard.md

   For Oracle and SQL Server DB instances, you can use a SQL ID to find a specific SQL statement\.
 + **Support SQL ID** – A hash value of the SQL ID\.
 This value is only for referencing a SQL ID when you are working with AWS Support\.
 AWS Support doesn't have access to your actual SQL IDs and SQL text\.
-+ **Digest ID** – An ID that the database uses to uniquely identify a SQL Digest\.
-A SQL Digest can contain one or more SQL statements with literals removed and white space standardized\.
++ **Digest ID** – An ID that the database uses to uniquely identify a SQL digest\.
+A SQL digest can contain one or more SQL statements with literals removed and white space standardized\.
 The literals are replaced with question marks \(?\)\.

-  For Amazon RDS MariaDB, MySQL, and PostgreSQL DB instances, you can use a Digest ID to find a specific SQL Digest\.
+  For Amazon RDS for MariaDB, MySQL, and PostgreSQL DB instances, you can use a digest ID to find a specific SQL digest\.

-  For Oracle and SQL Server DB instances, the Digest ID is the same as the SQL ID\.
+  For Oracle and SQL Server DB instances, the digest ID is the same as the SQL ID\.
 The top row in the **Top Load Items** table is the actual SQL statement, including the literals\.
-+ **Support Digest ID** – A hash value of the Digest ID\.
-This value is only for referencing a Digest ID when you are working with AWS Support\.
-AWS Support doesn't have access to your actual Digest IDs and SQL text\.
++ **Support Digest ID** – A hash value of the digest ID\.
+This value is only for referencing a digest ID when you are working with AWS Support\.
+AWS Support doesn't have access to your actual digest IDs and SQL text\.

 In the **Top Load Items** table, you can open a top statement to view its IDs\.
 The following image shows an open top statement\.